 It usually happens just as you're sitting down to dinner with your family.
 The phone rings, you answer it, and then there is a long pause and perhaps a few clicks, followed by a well-rehearsed sales pitch or even a recorded message.
-Telephone marketing is not necessarily illegal, and consumers often agree to such calls unknowingly, but telemarketers are bound to laws that place certain limits on how they conduct their business.
+Telemarketing is not necessarily illegal, and consumers often agree to such calls unknowingly, but telemarketers are bound to laws that place certain limits on how they conduct their business.

 Federal Rules for Telemarketers

-The Telephone Consumer Protection Act (TCPA) was passed in 1991 in response to consumer complaints of increased telemarketing calls and automated, pre-recorded messages.
+The Telephone Consumer Protection Act (TCPA) was passed in 1991 in response to consumer complaints of increased marketing calls and automated, pre-recorded messages.
 Invoking the authority of the TCPA, the Federal Communications Commission (FCC) enacted rules requiring telemarketers (defined as anyone soliciting you via telephone) to provide the following information:

 - His or her name

 - Name of the entity (typically a business) on whose behalf the call is being made

 - A telephone number or address at which this entity can be contacted

 Also, the TCPA prohibits telemarketers from calling your home before 8:00 a.m. or after 9:00 p.m.

 The Telemarketing Sales Rule enforced by the Federal Trade Commission (FTC) requires additional disclosures and prohibits intentional misrepresentations.
 This rule also covers calls made by consumers in response to offers or solicitations made via the mail or the Internet.
 Use the following information to determine whether or not you are speaking with a legitimate telephone marketer: